A basic explanation of your bill is available to download here:

 17. I paid using my bank’s online billpay system.
 Why was I charged a late fee?

 Payments made via your personal bank’s online billpay (not paid via www.delorowater.com or www.PayMyH2OBill.com) may take up to ten days to reach DOWC.
 Bank payments are not instant; the banks print physical checks and mail them to DOWC.
 Many of the banks only print those checks once a week.
 If using your bank’s online billpay, we recommend scheduling your payments to arrive a few days early, just in case it takes longer than expected for the payment to reach DOWC.

 18. I’ve been shut off for non-payment.
 How much will it cost to turn my water back on?

-If you request that service be turned on after hours, an additional $15 After Hours Fee will apply.
+If you request that service be turned on after hours, an additional $45 After Hours Fee will apply.
 An additional $20 Collection Fee may also apply if paying your field representative directly.
-If requesting an after hours turn on, DOWC recommends paying online on DOWC's website in order to avoid the Collection Fee.
+If requesting an after hours turn on, DOWC recommends pay your bill on DOWC’s website in order to avoid the Collection Fee.
 When paying online, save or print your payment confirmation to show the field representative prior to turn on.

 If service has been shut off for non-payment for more than one week, a new deposit may also be required in order to reinstate service.

 a.
 Can I turn my water back on by myself?

 No. The water meter and valve are DOWC property and can only be turned on and off by DOWC staff.
 Once payment has been made, DOWC will return to turn your service on as soon as possible.
 Further, if you attempt to turn water back on and cause any damage, including cutting locks, you will be charged for the damage.